rduncan506/plusone/README.md

 ![Legacy Application](./plusonelegacy/src/main/webapp/images/graph1.png  "Legacy Application")

 Once the legacy application is up and running, we will introduce new services implemented as Java services and Bonjour services.
-These new services will be deployed in an OpenShift and integrated them in to the front end of the existing legacy application as shown below.
+These new services are taken from the OpenShift MSA Demo <https://github.com/redhat-helloworld-msa> and will be deployed in an OpenShift.
+Once deployed, these services will be integrated in to the front end of the existing legacy application as shown below.

 ![Hybrid Application](./plusonelegacy/src/main/webapp/images/graph2.png  "Hybrid Application")